centos-sig-configmanagement/documentation/source/testing.md

     - Inside the job, we can do "yum install package-pull-request(pull request id and job id).
 That way, we know that we fetch exactly the package that we need.

+1. We install the candidate build to a fresh node

+    That way, we ensures that at least the candidate build is able to install in CentOS.

+## RPM-Specific tests

+Acceptances tests varies for each package.

 [1]:https://fedoraproject.org/wiki/Using_the_Koji_build_system#Scratch_Builds